How to use your car’s life-saving emergency eCall system

 Introduced under EU legislation in April 2018, the idea for eCall was first mooted in the late 1990s.
 Similar technology already existed in North America, including the OnStar system fitted to General Motors vehicles.

-Sensors automatically send the GPS location of a car to the emergency services, allowing it to be located easily after a crash.
-Microphones allow the driver and passengers to speak with emergency operators without needing to use a mobile phone.
+Sensors automatically send the GPS location of a car to an emergency operator, allowing it to be located easily after a crash.
+Microphones allow the driver and passengers to speak with a responder without needing to use a mobile phone.

 How do I use a car eCall button?